Ub1Catcrush/ioBroker.piface/README.md

 sudo make install
 ```

-If you run in errors, because your node version is too low, please update the node verison.
+If you run in errors, because your node version is too low, please update the node version.
 * I installed successfully with node version: v4.2.1

 To DO: